wowsiddanth/tp/docs/DeveloperGuide.md

     Use case ends.

 **Extensions:**
-* 2a.
-The list of students is empty.
+* 1a.
+User types an incorrect format of the command.

+    * 1a1. nustracker shows an error message with the correct format of the command.

         Use case ends.

-* 2b. nustracker does not find students with the specified Student IDs.
+* 2a. nustracker does not find students with the specified Student IDs.

-    * 2b1. nustracker displays an empty list.
+    * 2a1. nustracker displays an empty list.

-        Use case ends.

-* 2c.
-User types multiple prefixes to filter by.

-    * 2c1. nustracker shows an error message.

         Use case ends.

 <br><br>